A sentence is the

 They started plotting against him.

-Their plots were failing because of some trusted friends of the king.
+Their plots were failing because of some trusted friends of

 Then they started killing those trusted friends.